The export declaration

 When do I have to submit an export declaration?

-The export document must be submitted only from an invoice value of € 1,000 or a weight of 1,000 kg.
+The export document must be submitted from an invoice value of € 1,000 or a weight of 1,000 kg.
 In addition, the customs office of export must be informed of the export at least 24 hours before the start of loading and have all the necessary documents.

 For shipments with a value of less than €1000 or 1000 kg, it is sufficient to present the commercial invoice.
 This must be presented at the customs office of exit (port, airport, etc.).